Our Verdict

 Comfort and Fit

 The Tecton performs well in this metric because of the updates made with this iteration's release.
 The rubber overlays create more lateral stability, which results in a secure fit through the midfoot.
 The gusseted tongue has a tiny amount of cushion where it is most likely to cause discomfort but is super minimalistic otherwise.
 The stack of the shoe is well-padded without being plush; the same goes for the well-contoured heel cup.
 The carbon plate is noticeable when you take the Tecton out onto paved surfaces, so we do not recommend it as a crossover shoe.
 The springy base and scant cushioning provide a comfortable and responsive ride, which is what makes this shoe so comfortable for racing.
-The toebox is large enough to allow toes to splay without being clunky, and the extended lace bed enables you to find a more customized fit.
+The toebox is large enough to allow toes to splay without being clunky, and the extended lacing system enables you to find a more customized fit.

 Should You Buy the Hoka Tecton X 2?